aim-rsf/Synthetic-Data/README.md

   >
   > For these reasons above, and more, scientists working in health-care and biomedical research have sought to overcome some of these privacy concerns by generating synthetic versions of datasets of interest.
 In theory, the synthetic data should be safer and easier to access, therefore allowing researchers to learn the structure, features and patterns of the real dataset without actually accessing it directly.
 Easier and earlier access should facilitate promotion of these datasets, training of people and acceleration/refinement of research workflows.
   >
-  > In the context of AI,  synthetic data that closely match the statistical properties of the real data can be used to train and validate machine learning models; synthetic datasets can be created to be different to the real data in specific ways to address a certain bias in the real data, for example under-sampling of sub-groups within a population.
+  > In the context of AI,  synthetic data that closely match the statistical properties of the real data can be used to train and validate machine learning models; synthetic datasets can be created to be different from the real data in specific ways to address a certain bias in the real data, for example under-sampling of sub-groups within a population.

   <img align="center" width="50%" height="50%" src="illustrations/DataArePeople.jpg" alt=Data Are People>